kinleyz68-6807455/ICT105-Druk-MVP/docs/selected-opportunity.md

 The team will develop Smart Campus Event Hub, a web-based platform where students can:

-View upcoming campus events and activities
+* View upcoming campus events and activities
-Search events by category or date
+* Search events by category or date
-Register for events online
+* Register for events online
-Receive reminders and notifications
+* Receive reminders and notifications
-Access event details from clubs and organizations in one place
+* Access event details from clubs and organizations in one place

 ## Why This Opportunity Was Selected

-HallPass received the highest overall score in the team's NUF evaluation.
+Smart Campus Event Hub received the highest overall score in the team's NUF evaluation.

 | Idea | New | Useful | Feasible | Total | Rank | Note |
 |------|------|------|------|------|------|